vigetlabs/microcosm/docs/api/microcosm.md

 ### Options

-The first argument of the Microcosm constructor are options to configure the Microcosm:
+The first argument of the Microcosm constructor is an object of
+options:

 ```javascript
 let repo = new Microcosm({ maxHistory: 10 })